catenax-eV/catenax-ev.github.io/docs/standards/CX-0076-GoldenRecordEndtoEndRequirementsStandard/CX-0076-GoldenRecordEndtoEndRequirementsStandard.md

 **Used by:**

-To be understood as "more as one cx member" is using this Business Partner data record.
+To be understood as "more as one CX member" is using this Business Partner data record.
 Grant e.g. 1 point, if this record is used by one or more members.

 **Checked by:**